jhpce-jhu/jhpce_mkdocs/docs/files/sharing-files.md

 You don't want to open up your home directory to everyone in the cluster by making your home directory group or world readable or writable.
 By default all users belong to the same group.
 It's not just that people you like and trust can see your files -- so can hackers if they get access to anyone's account.
 Your configuration files reveal details about your account, your accounts elsewhere and, if writable, allow hackers to set traps so they can become you.
 Then possibly access your home or other computers.

 If you must use your home directory, please use ACLs to give specific access to specific people.
 We have written [an ACL document](../files/acl.md) to guide you.
 We are happy to create a new UNIX group so you can use it in your permissions scheme.
-Send the request with the desired group name and a list of members to bitsupport.
+Send the request with the desired group name and a list of member usernames to bitsupport.

 ### Scratch Space